Decawave/mynewt-dw1000-apps/apps/node_mesh/README.md

 #
 -->

-# Decawave TDMA Example
+# Decawave blemesh Example

 ## Overview
-The twr_node_tdma and twr_tag_tdma are simple examples that showcase the TDMA features within the core library.
-The default behavior divides the TDMA_PERIOD into TDMA_NSLOTS and allocates slots to a single ranging task.
-Clock calibration and timescale compensation are enabled within the twr_tag_tdma application; this has the advantage of permitting single-sided two range exchange thus reducing the channel utilization.
+The node_mesh and tag_mesh are simple examples that showcase the TDMA features along with mesh facility.
+The default behavior divides the TDMA_PERIOD into TDMA_NSLOTS and allocates slots to a single ranging task and able to provision the devices into mesh.

-Another advantege of wireless synchronization is the ability to turn-on transeiver is a just-in-time fashion thereby reducing the power comsumption.
-In these examples transeiver is turned on for approximatly 190 usec per tdma slot.
+To run the below applications which are configured with UART, change the pins in hw/bsp/dwm1001/syscfg.yml

 1. To erase the default flash image that shipped with the DWM1001 boards.